2factorauth/twofactorauth/CONTRIBUTING.md

 ## New Sites

-First and foremost, make sure the new site meets our [definition requirements](#a-note-on-definitions) for Two Factor Auth.
+First and foremost, make sure the new site meets our [definition requirements](#a-note-on-definitions) of Two Factor Auth.

 If you are adding multiple sites to the TwoFactorAuth list, please create a new git branch for each website, and submit a separate pull request for each branch.
-More information regarding how to create new git branches can be on [GitHub's Help Page](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) or [DigitalOcean's Tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-git-branches).
+More information regarding how to create new git branches can be found on [GitHub's Help Page](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) or [DigitalOcean's Tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-git-branches).